ntustison/Histograms/Text/results.md

 \begin{figure}[!htb]
   \centering
   \includegraphics[width=0.99\linewidth]{FiguresDataverse/DiceVarianceStudy.pdf}
-\caption{(Left) The deviation in resulting segmentation caused by distortions produced
-         noise, histogram-based intensity nonlinearities, and their combination as measured by the Dice metric.
-Each segmentation is reduced to three labels for comparison:  ``ventilation defect'' (Cluster 1), ``hypo-ventilation'' (Cluster 2), ``other ventilation'' (Cluster 3).
+  \caption{He 2019 Harvard Dataverse image cohort:  (Left) The deviation in resulting segmentation caused by distortions produced noise, histogram-based intensity nonlinearities, and their combination as measured by the Dice metric.
+Each segmentation is reduced to three labels for comparison:
+  ``ventilation defect'' (Cluster 1), ``hypo-ventilation'' (Cluster 2), ``other ventilation'' (Cluster 3).
 (Right) Results from the Tukey Test following one-way ANOVA to compare the deviations.
 Higher positive values are indicative of increased robustness to simulated image distortions.
          }
 \label{fig:simulations}
 \end{figure}

-Ten simulated images for each of the 51 subjects were generated for each of the three categories of randomly generated artefacts:  noise, nonlinearities, and combined noise and intensity nonlinearites.
-The original image as well as the simulated images were segmented using each of the four algorithms.
+Ten simulated images for each of the subjects of both the University of Virginia and He 2019 Harvard Dataverse cohort were generated for each of the three categories of randomly generated artefacts:  noise, nonlinearities, and combined noise and intensity nonlinearites.
+The original image as well as the simulated images were segmented using each of the five algorithms.
 Following our earlier protocol, we maintained the original Clusters 1 and 2 per algorithm and combined the remaining clusters into a single third cluster.
 This allowed us to compare between algorithms and maintain separate those clusters which are